 -using anticoagulant medication,

-a: We can use either set in a static position, meaning they are placed and do not move, can add range of motion of joint while cups are placed to increase blood flow and effective targeted work.
+We can set the silicon cups in a static position, meaning they are placed and do not move, can add range of motion of joint while cups are placed to increase blood flow and effective targeted work.

-We can use silicone cups for running or travelling application.
+We can also use them for running or travelling application.
 I hold the cup and use it to physically move around the affected areas as part of your massage.

 Flash cupping is the quick, repeated movement on a targeted area